artemu78/ChatDiliti/README.md

 ## Note

-This extension may not work with infinite scrolling on Facebook.
-You may need to adapt the code to handle new posts loaded as you scroll down the page.
+This extension uses a MutationObserver to handle infinite scrolling on Facebook.
+If Facebook's DOM structure changes, you may need to adjust the selectors in the `content.js` file to locate the post author and date correctly.